-Students should notice the motor begins to run and can make note of any particular aspect of the car's performance: sound of the motor, the flashing LEDs, when the car turns or backs up, how long it runs, etc.
+Students should notice the motor begins to run and can make note of any particular aspect of the car's performance: sound of the motor, whether it goes in a straight line or not, how long it runs, etc.

 2. What could you change about your car that might make the car run faster?
 Design an experiment to try to make the car run faster.
 Describe it and record your results below.